The Bilingual Advantage

 A. You know, I didn’t start trying to find out whether bilingualism was bad or good.
 I did my doctorate in psychology: on how children acquire language.
 When I finished graduate school, in 1976…

 At LIH, we value bilingualism and multilingualism.
-Our teaching is bilingual French/English.
-From 4th grade, Spanish becomes mandatory.
-We also offer Arabic, German and Mandarin.
+Our instruction is bilingual French/English.
+From 4th grade on, Spanish becomes mandatory.
+We also offer Arabic, German, and Chinese.